lighthouse-web3/gitbook/javascript/functions/upload.md

 # Upload

 Used to upload a file to Lighthouse.
-Use this function after the Get Quote function to get fee details and prepare file to be sent.

-CID returned by quote function needs to be sent here.

 ```javascript
 /**